phitsee/instabot.py/README.md

 ```
 **Configuration** ⚙️

-Run `instabot-py --create-config` command and a default configuration will be created in your current directory: `instabot.config.yml`.
+Run `instabot_py --create-config` command and a default configuration will be created in your current directory: `instabot.config.yml`.
 It should be modified according the needs.
 You can also run the bot with a different configuration file using `-c` flag: `instabot-py -c myconfiguration.yml`

 **Start the bot** 🏁

-  - `instabot-py` or `python3 -m instabot_py`
+  - `instabot_py` or `python3 -m instabot_py`
-  - `instabot-py -c myconfiguration.yml` or `python3 -m instabot_py -c myconfiguration.yml`
+  - `instabot_py -c myconfiguration.yml` or `python3 -m instabot_py -c myconfiguration.yml`

 The `%username%.db` file contains records of posts the bot has liked, and the users who has been followed/unfollowed.